taikedz/DepPak/README.md

         }
     },
     {
-        // ... other tarball specs ...
+        // ... other sources specs ...
     }
 ]
 ```

-* This will store a tarball at `~/.local/var/tarsync/tarballs/abcd1234/file.tgz`
+* This will store the archive file at `~/.local/var/deppak/tarballs/abcd1234/file.tgz`
-* TarSync will unpack the tarball, and move the contents of `appcode/` into `./src/feature`
+* DepPak will unpack the archive, and move the contents of `appcode/` into `./src/feature`

 This syncs all the specified tarballs, validates the hash, and unpacks it to a location.